pxc/gitbook/text/08_Basic_Branching_and_Merging/0_ Basic_Branching_and_Merging.markdown

-Conflict markers are left in the problematic files, and after you resolve the conflicts manually, you can update the index with the contents and run git commit, as you normally would when modifying a file.
+Conflict markers are left in the problematic files, and after you resolve the conflicts manually, you can update the index with the contents and run `git commit`, as you normally would when modifying a file.

-If you examine the resulting commit using gitk, you will see that it has two parents: one pointing to the top of the current branch, and one to the top of the other branch.
+If you examine the resulting commit using `gitk`, you will see that it has two parents: one pointing to the top of the current branch, and one to the top of the other branch.

 ### Resolving a merge ###

-When a merge isn't resolved automatically, git leaves the index and the working tree in a special state that gives you all the information you need to help resolve the merge.
+When a merge isn't resolved automatically, Git leaves the index and the working tree in a special state that gives you all the information you need to help resolve the merge.